FScociety/soerensc-web-hugo/content/work/coding/_index.md

 ---
-title: Coding
+title: Coding.
+description: "
+Over the years I have created some game projects and blender addons.
+So I mostly code in Python or Java.
+"
-layout: project-menu
+layout: blank
 weight: 50
 ---

-# Coding.

-Over the years I have created some game projects and blender addons.
-So I mostly code in Python or Java.
+{{< project-list />}}